Vapourism233/DisparityPattern/README.md

 # generate-pattern

-円や三角形、四角形を多数含む画像を生成する。
+Generate three kinds of polygons for disparity matching

-## 要件
+## Important

-1. 円、三角形、四角形が生成できる
+1. Circle, triangle and rectangle is produced by the code.
-2. 回転できる
+2. Rotation supported
-3. サイズを指定できる
+3. Size adjustment allowed
-4. 色を変えることができる
+4. Color change allowed
-5. 線の種類をけることができる(太さ含む)
-6. オーバーラップを指定できる
-7. 変な形でも上記の要件を満たす。
+5. The width of line changing allowed